DrYenyen/PPPwn-Troubleshooting/README.md

 1. Any issues here usually result in a kernel panic=console shutting down.
 2. Console shutdown happens ocasionally on its own but if it persists try changin to a different IPV6 for the exploit settings usually marked by "old" or "Stable".
 3. If on a Mac try a windows device......    or if already on windows try changing the Npcap version to an older one.
+4. If stuck here no matter what try using the Python implementation of this jailbreak or a different device.

 # Stage 3: